smammy/heat-meteo/README.txt

 This file could also be called the change log.

 v2.0.0
-- Complete re-write into Swift 2.
-Now requires at least 10.9.
-Some portions even newer OS's.
+- A whole new Meteorologist
+- Rewritten in Swift for modern OS's
+- Requires 10.9 or greater
+- No longer screen scrapes, uses published XML interfaces
-- Weather information is based
+- XML Weather data from Yahoo!
--   Yahoo!
-XML weather feed.
+- XML Weather data from OpenWeatherMap
--   OpenWeatherMap.org weather feed.
-- Only support MenuBar mode, no native application menus
+- Sorry you will need to start your list of cities all over
+- Menubar only, no dock support
 - Based on Xcode 7

 v1.6.1
 - INTEL Only!!!!
 No more PPC.